Selumetinib: History

 Selumetinib was discovered by Array BioPharma and was licensed to AstraZeneca.
 It has been investigated for the treatment of various types of cancer, such as non-small cell lung cancer (NSCLC) and thyroid cancer.

 The US Food and Drug Administration (FDA) granted the application for selumetinib priority review, breakthrough therapy, and orphan drug designations.
 It was granted a rare pediatric disease designation for the treatment of pediatric NF-1 along with a rare pediatric disease priority review voucher.
 In April 2020, selumetinib was approved by the FDA for the treatment of children with NF-1.
 It is the first drug approved in the US to treat this rare disease.

 The approval was based on a clinical trial of children who had NF-1 and inoperable plexiform neurofibromas (defined as a PN that could not be completely removed without risk for substantial morbidity to the child), conducted by the National Cancer Institute.
 The efficacy results were from 50 of the children who received the recommended dose and had routine evaluations of changes in tumor size and tumor-related morbidities during the trial.
 The children received selumetinib 25 mg/m^{2} orally twice a day until disease progression or until they experienced unacceptable adverse reactions.
 The clinical trial measured the overall response rate (ORR), defined as the percentage of subjects with a complete response and those who experienced more than a 20% reduction in PN volume on MRI that was confirmed on a subsequent MRI within 3 to 6 months.
 The ORR was 66% and all subjects had a partial response, meaning that no subjects had complete disappearance of the tumor.
 Of these subjects, 82% had a response lasting 12 months or longer.
 The trial was conducted at four sites in the United States.

 Other clinical outcomes for subjects during selumetinib treatment included changes in PN-related disfigurement, symptoms and functional impairments.
 Although the sample sizes of subjects assessed for each PN-related morbidity (such as disfigurement, pain, strength and mobility problems, airway compression, visual impairment and bladder or bowel dysfunction) were small, there appeared to be a trend of improvement in PN-related symptoms or functional deficits during treatment.

+Efficacy was evaluated in KOMET (NCT04924608), a global, randomized, multi-center, double-blind, placebo-controlled trial.
+Eligible participants were required to be 18 years of age or older with NF1 and symptomatic, inoperable plexiform neurofibromas.
+Inoperable plexiform neurofibroma was defined as a plexiform neurofibroma that could not be completely removed without risk for substantial morbidity due to encasement or close proximity to vital structures, invasiveness, or high vascularity.
+A total of 145 participants were randomized (1:1) to selumetinib or placebo twice daily for twelve cycles.